josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

   ┗ 📜 __layout.svelte
 ```

 **This name is a SvelteKit convention.** SvelteKit automatically checks `routes` (and all its subdirectories) for a `__layout.svelte` file.
 That layout will "wrap" all the content loaded from that route and its sub-routes.
-(Technically: a layout becomes a parent component, and the current page will be slotted in as its child component.)
-So a layout at the top level of the `routes` folder will apply globally, on every page.

 <Callout>
 A layout becomes a parent component, and the current page will be slotted in as its child component.
 </Callout>

+So a layout at the top level of the `routes` folder will apply globally, on every page.

 It's easier to show than tell, so open up our new `__layout.svelte` file, and let's add a placeholder header and footer: